Destinations: NinjaTrader vs Tradovate

 require_market_position | Gate the command on the live Tradovate position: flat, long, short, or comma combinations like long,flat.
 Same semantics as NinjaTrader. |

-max_positions | Blocks the order when the account already has that many open positions. |
+max_positions | Blocks an opening order that would add a new instrument when the account already has that many open positions.
+Scaling an existing instrument does not consume another slot. |

 quantity / percent on closeposition | Partial close. percent is a decimal between 0 and 1 and always rounds up; quantity wins when both are present. |

 cancel_after | Limit-order timeout in minutes (1 to 180).
-Implemented as a Tradovate-native scheduled cancel, so it fires broker-side even if CrossTrade restarts. |
+Implemented as a Tradovate-native scheduled cancel on the leader and signal-mode follower copies, so it fires broker-side even if CrossTrade restarts.
+A scheduling rejection is returned as a warning because the entry already exists. |

 market_position on flatten | Filter the sweep to long or short positions. |

 cycle_accounts | With a comma-separated account list, sends each signal to one account instead of all of them.
-(Account Manager monitor states are NinjaTrader-only today, so cycling always starts from the first listed account.) |
+Cycling skips accounts locked by an Account Manager monitor on either destination (Tradovate monitors use the same lock mechanism as NinjaTrader). |

 xtstrategy | Tags the signal for XT Strategy tracking, same as NinjaTrader. |